Arrest made in killings of pregnant Texas teen and her boyfriend, police say - KESQ

 Arrest made in killings of pregnant Texas teen and her boyfriend, police say

-Christopher Preciado, 19, was arrested on suspicion of capital murder, San Antonio police said, without immediately detailing what led them to the suspect.
+Christopher Preciado, 19, was arrested on suspicion of capital murder in the deaths of 18-year-old Savanah Soto, who was nine months pregnant, and 22-year-old Matthew Guerra, San Antonio police said.

 Preciado’s father, Ramon Preciado, 53, also was arrested on charges of abuse of a corpse, accused of helping his son “move the bodies,” police said.